Mars habitability analogue environments on Earth: Alpine and permafrost lichens

 In high alpine and polar regions, lichens have to cope with conditions of high UV fluxes low temperatures and arid environments.
 This is especially so when the two factors, polar regions and high altitudes are combined.
-These conditions occur in the high mountains of Antarctica, where lichens grow at altitudes up to 2,000 meters with no liquid water, just snow and ice.
+These conditions occur in the high mountains of Antarctica, where lichens grow at altitudes up to 2,000 metres with no liquid water, just snow and ice.
 Researchers described this as the most Mars-like environment on the Earth.